LuckyMaley/ICSTechStore/README.md

 This a TechStore POS system developed on vb.net programming language.
-The system uses a Access local db that is stored within the ICSTechStore project folder called [ICSTechStore.mdb](/ICSTechStore/ICSTechStore.mdb)
+The system uses an Access local db that is stored within the ICSTechStore project folder called [ICSTechStore.mdb](/ICSTechStore/ICSTechStore.mdb)

 Demonstration video below: